COVID-19 Guidance & Resources

+The Missouri SBDC at Missouri State University serves business owners in a 16-county region throughout southwest Missouri.
 We're offering meetings every day to talk with current business owners.
 You can schedule a virtual meeting with a business consultant at a time that works best for you.
 As always, the cost for our consulting is covered by our funding partners.

+Our local SBDC is part of a strong statewide and nationwide network of business resource programs, funded in part through the University of Missouri Office of Extension and the U.S. Small Business Administration.
 If you're a business owner outside of southwest Missouri you can find your closest SBDC center online.
 Any Missouri business owner can find statewide resources and sign up for services online.
 America's SBDC network has compiled additional COVID-19 response resources.

-SBA Programs & Loan Resources
+Funding Programs & Loan Resources

 The U.S. Small Business Administration provides low-interest disaster recovery loans to small businesses.
 SBA disaster loans can be used to pay fixed debts, payroll, accounts payable and other bills that can't be paid because of the disaster's impact.
 These loans are available to Missouri business owners.